Blue Flag award: Outside the European Union

 In 2001, FEEE rules were changed to allow non-European national organizations, sharing the objectives of FEEE, to become members, and changed its name by dropping Europe from its name, becoming the Foundation for Environmental Education (FEE).

 Several organizations and authorities outside the European Union have joined FEE.
 In 2001, South Africa and several Caribbean countries joined.
 FEE has been cooperating with UNEP and UNWTO on extending the Programme to areas outside Europe.
 South Africa, Canada, Morocco, Tunisia, New Zealand and four countries in the Caribbean region are members of FEE.
-Aruba and Brazil are currently in the pilot phase of the Programme and Jordan, Macedonia, Turks & Caicos Islands, Ukraine and United Arab Emirates have started the implementation of the Blue Flag Programme.
+Aruba and Brazil are currently in the pilot phase of the Programme and Jordan, North Macedonia, Turks & Caicos Islands, Ukraine and United Arab Emirates have started the implementation of the Blue Flag Programme.

 FEE standards allow for regional variations in beach criteria to reflect specific environmental conditions of a region.
 As of 2006, an international set of criteria is being used with some variations.